escidoc/escidoc-core-admin/doc/readme.txt

 The Administration Tool supports update of cache, reindex for search, migration of the eSciDocCore database and migration of the Fedora repository.

-Reindex and recache might by necessary without updating eSciDoc.
+Reindex might by necessary without updating eSciDoc.
 E.g. the used hardware or OS infrastructure has changed.
 Therefore these tasks are separated into independent sub tasks.

 Index
 	1.)
 Migration of the eSciDocCore database
 	2.)
 Migration of Fedora Repository
 	3.)
-Reload of objects to Cache
-	4.)
-Re-Index for Search
+Re-Index for filters and search

 1.)
 Migration of the eSciDocCore database